demisto/content/Packs/OpenCTI/Integrations/OpenCTI/README.md

 Manages indicators from OpenCTI.
-This integration is compatible with OpenCTI versions from 4.X to 5.12.X.
+This integration was tested with version 5.12.17 of OpenCTI.

 ## Configure OpenCTI on Cortex XSOAR